YeoLab/flipper/README.md

 5. Skipper version.
 Flipper was designed in tandem with the latest version of Skipper (Skipper 2.0) and is not compatible with older versions of Skipper.
 If you are using an older version of Skipper, please replace it with the newest version available at: [https://github.com/YeoLab/skipper](https://github.com/YeoLab/skipper)
+One common error caused by using older versions of Skipper is `Unknown or uninitialised column: base_feature_id`.
+If you encounter this error, please update Skipper to the latest version.

 6. Monitoring pipeline.
 `squeue -u $USER -o "%.18i %.10P %.20j %.10u %.2t %.10M %.6D %.20R %.80k"` will show currently active jobs (helpful to see if certain rules are getting stuck.)